 If you’ve never bothered to make your own lobster stock before, you may be wondering what all the hubbub is about.
 Can’t you just buy the canned broth or stock?
 Well, yes — and I won’t pass judgement on you for keeping a few cartons of chicken or beef broth in the pantry for a last minute meal.
 But when it comes to lobster stock – no. And here’s why – it’s not readily available – they don’t sell lobster stock in a convenient 1 quart carton — and even if they did, it wouldn’t be lobster — it would be salt with lobster-esque “flavorings”.

 For the real thing, you’re going to have to start with a real lobster.
 Steam it.
-Pick out the meat — enjoy it in this fabulous lobster roll or dipped in clarified butter and then make this stock using the shells.
+Pick out the meat — enjoy it in this fabulous lobster roll, make lobster ravioli sauce or try a Connecticut lobster roll dipped in clarified butter and then make this stock using the shells.